BearDimonR/sbtreeweb/README.md

 ## SBTree repository

+# Deployment sector

+# Initialization of deployment

+The full initialization of infrastructure described [here]()

+Note!
+Before running `deploy.sh`, generate and add to github public ssh key Just run `ssh-keygen -y -f key_name.pem > key_name.pub`, where `key_name` - name of AWS key you use to connect to EC2 instance
+Then add this key to the deploy keys of the repo to make EC2 instance copy this repo

+# Development sector

 # How to start frontend for the first time?

 1. `npm i --legacy-peer-deps` - there is conflict with react v17 and graph lib, to be fixed